cellerich/snips-app-swiss-publictransport/README.md

 ## Idea

-With this action code and the acompagniing Snips Assistant you should be able to ask some questions about the state of yor TESLA car.
+With this action code and the acompagniing Snips Assistant you should be able to ask some questions about the next connections from your home station or from a origin to a destination.

-> Prerequisites: You need to own a TESLA or get the login credentials from somebody who trusts you :-)
+>the documentation is in english but the Snips intentions, actions and TTS output will be available in German only for the moment

 ## Questions you can ask

-- car_name
-- car_location
-- car_location
-- car_odometer
-- car_inside_temp
-- car_outside_temp
-- car_estimated_milage
-- car_battery_level
-- car_climate
-- car_info
+- when is the next train to Zurich
+- at what time ist the next train connection to Zurich
+- can you tell me the next available connection to Zurich
+- when is the next train?
+- what time the next train is leaving?
+- tell me the next train connection?
+- when is the next train from Bern to Zurich?
+- what time does the next train from Bern leave towards Zurich?
+- tell me the next train connection from Bern to Zurich!